Frumph/comic-easel/readme.txt

 == Changelog ==
 = 1.3.12 =
-make it so the chapter dropdown doesn't show empty chapters it just doesn't work check for 404 pages for the thumbnail casthover and comblogpost widgets and do not execute if it's a 404 page added constants-checking to disable features for developers who do not want their users have access option to make the random button stay within the same chapter/story
+* make it so the chapter dropdown doesn't show empty chapters it just doesn't work
+* check for 404 pages for the thumbnail casthover and comblogpost widgets and do not execute if it's a 404 page, or even page
+* added constants-checking to disable features for developers who do not want their users have access
+* option to make the random button stay within the same chapter/story
+* cleaned up the navigation.php file, removed the 'syndication' part since it's not supposed to be there
+* removed unused code from the displaycomic.php file

 = 1.3.11 =